-During Ramadan, it’s permitted for Muslims to eat and drink once the sun has set until dawn, so it's important to make the most of these hours in anticipation of the days fast.
+During Ramadan, it’s permitted for Muslims to eat and drink once the sun has set until dawn, so it’s important to make the most of these hours in anticipation of the day’s fast.

-Healthy Breakfast Ideas for Suhoor
+Healthy Breakfast Ideas For Suhoor

-In Ramadan, Suhoor will be your first meal of the day and will need to keep you going for the daylight hours.
+In Ramadan, Suhoor will be your first meal of the day (breakfast in Ramadan) and will need to keep you going for the daylight hours.
 Therefore, you’ll need to fuel yourself with a nutritious meal that will slowly release energy, preventing you from crashing later in the day.
 So, what are some healthy things to eat in Ramadan for Suhoor?

 For a relatively substantial Suhoor meal, you might opt for some avocado and egg on toast.
 Avocados contain plenty of healthy fats, potassium, and vitamins, making them the ideal food for providing long-lasting energy.
 However, you should be sure that your toast is whole-wheat, as white flour can evoke cravings and hunger pangs throughout the day.

 Another simple idea for Suhoor is porridge.
 You’ll simply need to warm milk with either oats or barley flour, and you might add honey or fruits for an extra punch of flavour.
-Not only is this substantial enough to fill you, but its slow release of energy means that you’ll have energy through the day.
+Not only is this substantial enough to fill you, but its slow release of energy means that you’ll have energy throughout the day.

 Homemade date and apricot bars are another ideal option for Suhoor since dates are the perfect alternative to refined sugars, are nutritious and eating them is also Sunnah.
-Similarly, nuts are extremely high in nutritional value which is exactly what you need when it comes to staying nourished throughout the day.
+Similarly, nuts are extremely high in nutritional value, which is exactly what you need when it comes to staying nourished throughout the day.

 Another refreshing and natural meal that you can enjoy during Suhoor is a banana smoothie.
 All you need is bananas, milk, yoghurt, dates, and a blender.
 You get better results if you place the banana in the freezer at Iftar, as it ensures that the smoothie is cold without ice watering down the final product.

 Finally, you might prepare breakfast popsicles in anticipation of Suhoor.
 All you have to do is mix granola, milk, yoghurt, honey, and chopped fruit and place it into a popsicle mould.
-Put them in the freezer and you’ll be ready to go.
+Put them in the freezer, and you’ll be ready to go.
 This Suhoor option boasts both health and convenience.

-Healthy Ramadan Recipes for Iftar
+Healthy Ramadan Recipes For Iftar

 Iftar is the meal that you’ll eat during the evening to break your fast, so it’s likely that you’ll be quite hungry by this time.
 As a result, it might be tempting to indulge in stodgy food, but this isn’t the way to go.
-Instead, you should prepare something that’s nutritional and substantial, but not heavy.
+Instead, you should prepare something that’s nutritional and substantial but not heavy.
 With this being said, what healthy meals during Ramadan should you be eating?

-First up is Tawa Fish, which contains salt, gram flour, ginger garlic paste, chaat masala, garam masala, dry coriander, lemon juice, carom seeds, turmeric powder, crushed red chilli, water, and fish.
+First up is Tawa fish, which contains salt, gram flour, ginger garlic paste, chaat masala, garam masala, dry coriander, lemon juice, carom seeds, turmeric powder, crushed red chilli, water, and fish.
 The preparation of this couldn’t be simpler, with everything just being mixed together in a bowl, meaning you’re left with a quick, nutritional, and flavoursome meal rich in protein.

 Another similarly nutritious recipe that you might try is Thalasseri fish curry, containing salt, coconut oil, curry leaves, chopped tomato, ginger pieces, chilli powder, cumin seeds, mangoes, turmeric powder, and fish.
 This curry is loaded with goodness from the coconut, making it a great choice for Iftar.
-If you prefer to eat chicken, this recipe would work equally well.
+If you prefer to eat chicken, this recipe will work equally well.

 Alternatively, you might try some Shahi egg rolls that are comprised of flour, pistachio, eggs, saffron essence, garam masala, coriander leaves, mint leaves, almonds, raisins, kheema, chillies, garlic, ghee, ginger, and onion.
 This recipe is full of nutrients, meaning your hunger will be satisfied almost immediately.

-Another idea is Chakchouka, which is made from eggs, olive oil, salt, paprika, cumin, tomatoes, garlic, peppers and onions.
+Another idea is Chakchouka, which is made from eggs, olive oil, salt, paprika, cumin, tomatoes, garlic, peppers, and onions.
 This is one of many healthy vegetarian Ramadan recipes that is widely enjoyed by adults and children alike.

 For more delicious Ramadan recipes, be sure to check out our very own selection here:

-African Berber Tangine
+African Berber Tagine

 Chocolate Date Truffles

-Honey, Greek Yoghurt & Pomegranate
+Honey, Greek Yoghurt and Pomegranate